-The cognitive shuffle is different from others in that it is based on a more extensive information-processing account of mentation.
+The cognitive shuffle is different in that it is based on a more extensive information-processing account of mentation.
 The closest technique is traditionally called “imagery training”.
 However, that name is not appropriate because it is too general.
-In a sense serial diverse imagining (SDI) itself involves imagery training (at least its self-directed (DIY) variant does).
+In a sense, serial diverse imagining (SDI) involves imagery training (at least its self-directed (DIY) variant does).
 Beaudoin dubbed traditional imagery training “monotonous” imagery training because it does not involve much by way of diversity.
 Users are trained to imagine a particular scene in a lot of detail, which takes time.
 Our technique has the same benefits as monotonous imagery, but it is more counter-insomnolent (does a better job of interfering with insomnolent mentation) and more somnolent (because of cognitive shuffling).

 The cognitive shuffle is also different from traditional meditation.
 However, when meditation is properly defined, it essentially involves prolonged, deliberate control of mentation.
 In this way, the cognitive shuffle qualifies as an innovative form of meditation.
 The beauty of a scientific approach is that old data can be accommodated and conceptualized in more powerful ways, and the space of possibilities explored.